Ryzee119/usb64/README.md

 - [x] N64 controller emulation.
 - [x] Rumblepak emulation.
-- [x] Mempak emulation or 4 selectable banks
+- [x] Mempak emulation with 4 selectable banks.
+Technically unlimited.
 - [x] Transferpak emulation with 16MB internal storage for Gameboy ROMs.
 - [x] N64 mouse emulation (Use a USB Mouse!).
 - [x] Configurable deadzones and sensitivity from the N64 Console.
-- [x] USB mass storage driver to backup mempaks and gameboy ROMs over USB.
+- [x] USB mass storage driver to backup mempaks and gameboy saves over USB.
 - [x] Raspberry Pi interface or equivalent for all other USB controllers.
 - [x] Hardwired controller interface.